SourabhJamalapuram/js-phrase-frequency/README.md

    - `node main.js <filename1> <filename2> ...`

 #### Note
-A couple of text files are included in the repository if you would like to use them for testing.
+Two text files are included in the repository if you would like to use them for testing.
+1. test-file1.txt
+2. test-file2.txt